Sakartu/next/README.md

     user@box$ sudo python src/next/setup.py install

 After this next will be at your disposal from your terminal by running "next".

-If you want to install next manually you can run the next.py file to start next.
-Put the next.py file in your path (using your bash profile or using a symlink) if you want to run next anywhere on your system.
+If you want to help next development or there is some other reason why you want to run next directly from the checkout you can do so; just run next.py in the next/ directory.
+You can put next.py in your PATH using your bash profile or by creating a symlink in /usr/local/bin to next.py.

 Configuration
 -------------